 Apathetic teens consumed by their screens or engaged adolescents determined to make a scene?

 Unmotivated individuals clueless with the world around them or passionate leaders eager to work towards creating a greater outcome.

 You see, we are not the causes of our climate crisis, but we are the bearers.

 We are the generation who have always known a world of severe natural disasters and global warming.

 We are the generation who have to solve this crisis.

 So let our voice be heard.

-She stated, “We have a powerful potential in our youth, and we must have the courage to change old ideas and practises so that we may direct their power toward good ends.”
+“We have a powerful potential in our youth, and we must have the courage to change old ideas and practises so that we may direct their power toward good ends.”

 To seek to solve the issues in our world as one group of people, humanity.